japgolly/scalajs-react/README.md

 - Virtual DOM major revision.
   - Rewrite and simplify types.
 Now easier to work with internally.
 This no longer bears any resemblence to Scalatags and certainly can no longer be considered a fork.
 Scalatags was tremedously helpful in this journey so if you have a chance, give @lihaoyi a big thanks for his work.
   - Improved efficiency for vdom representation and creation.
   - Add type-safety between attributes/styles and values.
-Eg `^:disabled = 7` no longer compiles.
+Eg `^.disabled := 7` no longer compiles.
   - Event attributes now know which types of events they will generate.
 Eg `^.onMouseDown` knows to expect a mouse event and won't compile if you pass it a drag event handler.
   - React node array handling is safer, more efficient and has its own type with a nicer interface.
   - No more automatic expansion of `Seq`s.
 Either use `seq: _*` yourself or turn it into a `ReactArray`.